- Written by Dr.Mehmet Demircioglu

 Be especially careful around temples, frontal hairline corners, and any area where the dressing edge sits close to transplanted grafts.
 Do not lift the bandage upward across the recipient area.
 Do not lean the fresh recipient area against a mirror, towel, car seat, pillow, or clothing while you are focused on the back of the head.

 If you accidentally brush the recipient area while removing the dressing, pause and inspect what happened.
-A light touch without bleeding is different from a scrape, forceful pull, fresh bleeding point, or tissue-like piece coming out.
-That is the same distinction I use when patients ask whether it is safe to touch grafts after a hair transplant.
+A light touch without bleeding is different from a scrape, forceful pull, fresh bleeding point, or a small piece of tissue coming out.
+That is the same distinction I use when judging whether it is safe to touch grafts after a hair transplant.

 Once the bandage is removed, the donor area may look more dramatic than expected.
 The dots can look red.
 Some dry blood may be visible.
 The skin may feel tight or tender.
 That early appearance alone is not enough to judge whether the donor area will heal well.
-I look for a pattern that is settling, clean, and consistent rather than worsening.
+What matters is a pattern that is settling, clean, and consistent rather than worsening.

 Sleep with the head elevated if swelling is expected, and keep the donor area from rubbing aggressively on the pillow.
 If the back of the head is tender, adjust pillow height and position rather than pressing a thick towel or rough fabric against it.
 During sleep after a hair transplant, the method should protect the scalp during the first nights.

 If swelling is your main concern, the dressing is only part of the picture.
 Forehead swelling usually follows a timing pattern and often peaks after the first day rather than immediately.
-The page on swelling after a hair transplant explains what is expected and when it needs review.
+The guide to swelling after a hair transplant explains what is expected and when it needs review.

-Contact the clinic if bleeding continues instead of slowing, if the donor area becomes increasingly painful, if redness spreads beyond the extraction zone, if the skin feels hot, if there is pus or bad smell, if you develop fever, or if any area looks black, grey, shiny, sunken, or open.
-These are not signs to manage with another layer of gauze.
+Bleeding that continues instead of slowing needs review.
+If the donor area becomes increasingly painful, redness spreads beyond the extraction zone, the skin feels hot, there is pus or bad smell, fever develops, or any area looks black, grey, shiny, sunken, or open, do not manage it with another layer of gauze.

-Also contact the clinic if you are not sure whether what you see is donor-area oozing, infection, allergy to dressing adhesive, swelling, or early scabbing.
+The same is true if you are not sure whether what you see is donor area oozing, infection, allergy to dressing adhesive, swelling, or early scabbing.
 A few clear photos in natural light can often prevent unnecessary panic.
 They also help the surgeon decide whether you need a simple instruction, a dressing change, a wash adjustment, or a closer examination.

-For infection-specific warning signs, the page on how to recognize an infected hair transplant gives a fuller explanation.
-If the concern is dark tissue rather than ordinary scabbing, the page on black scabbing and necrosis warning signs explains why that situation needs urgent review.
+For infection specific warning signs, infected hair transplant gives a fuller explanation.
+If the concern is dark tissue rather than ordinary scabbing, black scabbing and necrosis warning signs explains why that situation needs urgent review.

 International patients sometimes want to fly home as soon as possible.
 I understand the reason.
 Work, family, cost, and travel fatigue all matter.
 Still, bandage removal and the first wash are not small cosmetic details.
 They are early safety checks.